Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Introduction

-The name stems from the smoothing effect it has on the solution \cite{Kimeldorf1970}.
-Early versions include Tikhonov regularization~\cite{tikhonov1963solution}, known as ridge-regression in statistics~\cite{Hoerl1962ridge}.
-Smooth regularization has been widely used over more than 70 years, with countless applications.
-It is strongly connected to the RKHS theory and thus there exist representer theorems that precisely specify the form of the solution~\cite{Scholkopf2001generalized}.
-Interestingly, these problems are fairly simple to solve as they can be recast into a finite-dimensional formulation, even when the signals $s$ to recover are continuously defined, as for instance with $\mathcal{H} = \ldx$ the space of square integrable functions over a domain $\cX$.
+This type of regularization has been widely used over more than 70 years, with countless applications.
+The name stems from the smoothing effect it has on the solution, with pioneering works presented in \cite{Kimeldorf1970} on the connections between quadratic regularization and spline smoothing.
+One of the earliest applied versions of quadratic regularization is Tikhonov regularization~\cite{tikhonov1963solution}, also termed ridge-regression in statistics~\cite{Hoerl1962ridge}.
+Later on, representer theorems have been introduced to precisely specify the form of the solutions, drawing the connection between Hilbertian penalization and the RKHS theory~\cite{Scholkopf2001generalized}.
+Interestingly, the quadratically-penalized problems are fairly simple to solve as they can be recast into a finite-dimensional formulation, even when the signal $s$ to recover is continuously defined, as for instance with $\mathcal{H} = \ldx$ the space of square integrable functions over a domain $\cX$.